Console-Utils/awk-gendocs-util/README.md

 where `<input-awk-files>` - set of `.awk` files to parse and generate documentation from.

+## Return codes

+- `0` - success
+- `1` - invalid documentation comment or doc file to be created already exists
+- `2` - no files provided

 ## Documentation comments

 Documentation comments (or simply comments) are single-line comments in .awk programs.
 They must be placed immidiately before function definition and use the following syntax: